vivekvjnk/Bodhi/README.md

 Bodhi is a Large Language Model (LLM)-powered, **highly configurable**, scientific knowledge graph extraction system.
 It features **multiple validation and feedback loops** to ensure reliability and precision.

 # How to use?
-Bodhi uses yaml file for configuration.
+Bodhi uses YAML files for configuration.
 Configuration files are compatible with OmegaConf.
 Hydra is used to orchestrate experiments of configuration ablations.

 ## Minimum configuration
 A config file in yaml format with following parameters